-Why study Social Work at Taylor?
+Why study social work at Taylor?

 Taylor has a reputation for excellence with a specific emphasis in teaching.
-U.S. News and World Report has ranked Taylor as Midwest’s #1 regional college for the last seven years.

-Taylor prepares you with in-class education and hands-on service experience to integrate your faith with your every day work to make a difference for the kingdom.
+Taylor prepares you with in-class education and hands-on service experience to integrate your faith with your everyday work to make a difference for the kingdom.